lpFun

 )

-# Perform the inverse Newton transform (IFNT) to evaluate the approximate derivative on the grid
+# Evaluate the derivative on the interpolation grid

 import time